 Some visitors may be put off by the “Hall of Shame” at the entrance, which shows graphic photos of victims of racial violence.
 It’s possible to bypass this area – ask a museum employee to show you the detour.
 The museum also offers lectures, children’s story hours and a research library.

 North Carolina A & T State University remembers

 A half-century later, the protesters’ alma mater honors their bravery.
 The Greensboro Four statue shows the young men striding purposely away from campus toward downtown and their meeting with history.

 A bit of trivia: while the four were walking to the counter, they realized in horror that they did not bring any money.
 They weren’t sure what they would do if they were actually served.

 A golf course that made history

-Before the Greensboro Four, there was the Greensboro Six, a group of African-American golfers who defied segregation and played at a city-owned golf course.
+Before the Greensboro Four, there was the Greensboro Six, a group of African-American golfers who defied segregation and played at city-owned Gillespie golf course.

 A statue on the on the lawn of the Old Guilford County Courthouse, 300 W Washington St, Greensboro, NC 27401, now honors dentist Dr. George Simkins Jr. The former president of the local NAACP chapter, he led efforts to desegregate local hospitals — and the golf course.

 Check out other Black cultural sites and museums in Greensboro NC.